 We all know that candy is not ideal for teeth.
 However, when it comes to Halloween, those sweet treats are almost unavoidable.
-While not all candies are created equal when it comes to dental health, here are 5 candies that you should just say “NO” to this Halloween.
+While not all candies are created equal regarding dental health, here are 5 candies that you should say “NO” to this Halloween.
+Understanding what Halloween candy is worst for children’s teeth can help parents and caregivers protect young smiles from decay, enamel erosion, and future dental problems.
+Below, we discuss the worst offenders, explain why these sweets pose such a threat, and offer some actionable Halloween candy dental tips.

-If you find any of these in your child’s candy bag after a long day of trick or treating, throw them in the trash asap.
-Not only are these things 100% sugar, they go from sticky to hard like some kind of magic trick.
+If you find any of these in your child’s candy bag after a long day of trick-or-treating, throw them in the trash ASAP.
+Not only are these things 100% sugar, but they also go from sticky to hard like some magic trick.

-In fact, there is a dental product with almost the exact same consistency.
+In fact, there is a dental product with almost the same consistency.
 What is it used for?
 Pulling off crowns that are stuck – yep, you read that correctly.
-If you insist on eating these devilish treats, and they get stuck in your teeth, don’t try to yank them off.
-Simply wait for it to dissolve or rinse your mouth with warm water until it lets go.
+If you insist on eating these devilish treats and they get stuck in your teeth, don’t try to yank them off.
+Wait for it to dissolve or rinse your mouth with warm water until it lets go.
+From a dental perspective, sticky candies like Now and Laters pose a double threat—they stick between teeth, encouraging plaque buildup, and are hard enough to cause chips or cracks.
+Due to this dangerous combination of stickiness and hardness, they are often considered the worst Halloween candy for teeth.

 Back in the day, this candy was known for ruining teeth.
 Sticky but hard (sound familiar?)
 This tasty candy will not only break teeth, but they can and will cause cavities.
-Although it is unlikely that this candy will end up in your Halloween bag, keep an eye out and remove it if you see any.
+Although this candy is unlikely to end up in your Halloween bag, keep an eye out and remove it if you see any.

 Small and gummy, it’s almost as if these hard gummies were designed to get stuck in the crevices of your teeth and wreak havoc.
-If you can’t fish out these mischievous little candies immediately with your toothbrush – don’t eat them or run the risk of increased cavities.
+If you can’t immediately fish out these mischievous little candies with your toothbrush, don’t eat them or risk increased cavities.

 We know, we know, some of the best Halloween candies are gummy.
 Unfortunately, any sticky gummy treat, regardless of brand or flavour, is extremely bad for your teeth.
-These sticky killers are what turn a regular dental visit into the bad news at the dentist's office.
+These sticky killers turn a regular dental visit into bad news at the dentist's office.
 Eat in moderation and brush right after to avoid dental decay.
+These candies often come disguised in fun shapes and fruity flavours, making them irresistible to kids.
+However, these chewy options are some of the worst Halloween candies for children’s teeth due to the high acidity (especially in sour candies) and sugar content.

-Coming in at a respectable number 5 is caramel.
-This smooth, delicious treat is obviously sticky and adheres to teeth very easily.
-The reason caramel is number five is because it tends to wash away pretty easily with a little water and good scrubbing.
+Caramel comes in at a respectable Number 5.
+This smooth, delicious treat is sticky and easily adheres to teeth.
+Caramel is number five because it tends to wash away easily with water and good scrubbing.

 Contact Us